 • no mention of the First Australians

-• too redolent of old British Empire attitudes: we have to be better than everyone else, rah rah!
-(The original version was written in 1878).
+• too redolent of old British Empire attitudes (the original version was written in 1878).

 • the land is to be owned and used, rather than being a wonder we preserve and a provider we care for and pass on

 • the antiquated phrasing (and not just “girt”).